lawsocsg/lawsoc-clinic-manual/docs/family-law.md

 flat, and to pay any cash amount that your spouse may ask for in return for the transfer.
 You may need to make some inquiries with your bank.
-Again, you must do this before the ancillary matters hearing, because the Court will not be able to help you with financing the transfer.
-[58]_
+Again, you must do this before the ancillary matters hearing, because the Court will not be able to help you with financing the transfer.[^44]

 **If my spouse and I have reached an agreement to sell our (HDB) flat after the divorce, must we refund the CPF money we used to buy the flat